aswathpandiyan/ngJsonSql/README.md

 Version 0.1

-No other dependency are required.
+No other dependency is required.

 1) Allows an Array of Objects to be selected, in addition to JSON data